readthedocs/ethicalads.io/content/pages/jobs/account-manager-part-time.md

 so being self-driven is an asset.

 We are a fully remote company and our team is currently based in the US, South America, and in Europe.
-We hope to work with people that are based in timezone where we have some overlap with the entire team, which is around UTC-8 to UTC+1.
+We hope to work with people that are based in a timezone where we have some overlap with the entire team, which is around UTC-8 to UTC+1.